SIMOHAMMED22/alx-system_engineering-devops/0x00-shell_basics/README.md

 You can consider that all HTML files have the extension .html: cp -n -u *.html ../ / Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.

-You can assume that the directory /tmp/u will exist when we will run your script : mv [[:upper:]]* /tmp/u / Create a script that deletes all files in the current working directory that end with the character ~. : rm *~ / Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.: mkdir -p welcome/to/school
+You can assume that the directory /tmp/u will exist when we will run your script : mv [[:upper:]]* /tmp/u / Create a script that deletes all files in the current working directory that end with the character ~. : rm *~ / Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.: mkdir -p welcome/to/school /Write a command that lists all the files and directories of the current directory, separated by commas (,).: ls -amvp